tigrawap/Flask-Starter/readme.md

 So in my opinion in most cases View should be the extension of some Base View.
 This does not mean that you cannot use simple function-based view when you need.

-Plus, the Flask itself and is documentation is Great, but it does not provide whole overview of project
+Plus, the Flask itself and it's documentation is Great, but it does not provide whole overview of project

 ##Installation